Want to know how to sell products online? Smart move.

 For example, if you want to rank for “handheld vacuum for pet fur”, you’ll want to insert that search term word-for-word in your product listing.

-Similarly, if you want your website to rank for best cat scratching post, then “best cat scratching post” needs to be present on your website.
+Similarly, if you want your website to rank for the best cat scratching post, then the “best cat scratching post” needs to be present on your website.

 Too many people are focusing on creating Facebook ads and not enough on growing their email list.

 An email list is an excellent marketing tactic to increase your sales.
 Ezra Firestone, CEO of Smart Marketer, attributes 34% of his revenue in one year to the three emails he sends his list each week.

 If you want to boost your sales (which is key to Amazon SEO), start marketing to your email list.
 Send them promotional emails and discounts to boost your sales.

 It’s easier and fives times less expensive to retain an existing customer than to acquire a new customer.